QuirkyCort/tutorials/courses/40 Python Specialized Topics/30 Others/10 Serial.md

 * Plug in your serial device.
 * In the Arduino software, click on **"Tools -> Port"** again and note down which is the new device that appeared.
 That is your serial device.

-The on Linux and Mac, the serial device name should start with `ttyACM` or `ttyUSB`.
+On Linux and Mac, the serial device name should start with `ttyACM` or `ttyUSB`.
 On Windows, the serial port name should start with `COM` followed by a number (eg. `COM3`).

 ## Further Readings